FZJ-JSC/JUBE/docs/glossar.rst

         </analyzer>

      * you can use different patternsets to analyse a set of files
-     * only patternsets are useable
+     * only patternsets are usable
      * using patternsets ``<use>set1,set2</use>`` is the same as ``<use>set1</use><use>set2</use>``
      * the from-attribute is optional and can be used to specify an external set source
      * any name must be unique, it is not allowed to reuse a set